 Apply directly to the University if you live outside the UK/EU.

-This course is designed to ensure you are highly employable and a valuable addition to the industry.
+This civil engineering degree is designed to ensure you are highly employable and a valuable addition to the industry.
 The areas you will study include all the subjects necessary to meet the expectations of employers, preparing you for a career in this challenging and rewarding field.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.